amercader/amercader.net/content/blog/replacing-ckan-web-framework.md

 Although there was (and still is) a natural successor of Pylons (the [Pyramid](https://trypyramid.com/) framework), the decision was made at the time to use [Flask](https://palletsprojects.com/p/flask/) which had a much larger community and ecosystem behind it.
 Once that was decided, there remained the tricky question of how to actually pull it off...

-Luckily CKAN had been [architectured](https://docs.ckan.org/en/2.9/contributing/architecture.html) in a mostly sensible way and had most of the business logic and database models clearly separated from the request handlers (the V in MVC).
+Luckily CKAN had been [architectured](https://docs.ckan.org/en/2.9/contributing/architecture.html) in a mostly sensible way and had most of the business logic and database models clearly separated from the request handlers (the C in MVC).
 In theory then, replacing the web framework would just mean replacing what Pylons called *controllers*:

 {{< figure src="/img/blog/ckan_architecture_pylons.png" alt="CKAN Architecture - Pylons" >}}